InsightByte/ApacheNifi/NiFi-Flow-Completion-Strategy/Readme.md

 - Find Template in the template folder

-- Find Video explanation here for - How to monitor Flow Completion in NiFi - [How to monitor Flow Completion in NiFi](https://youtu.be/Aw6PCz8gbmA)
+- Find Video explanation here for - How to monitor Flow Completion in NiFi - [How to monitor Flow Completion in NiFi](https://youtu.be/SvYFV4f_PCY

-How to Write to DynamoDB with Apache NiFi - [How to monitor Flow Completion in NiFi](https://youtu.be/Aw6PCz8gbmA)